-There is no denying that social media has grown to become an integral part of everyone’s social life today.
+There is no denying that social media has grown to become an integral part of everyone’s life today.
 Facebook, Twitter, and Instagram, for example, are now immensely popular among both the millennials and the older generation.
 Coincidentally or otherwise, cases of mental disorders among young adults appear to increase with the increase of social media popularity.
 Well, we cannot authoritatively say that the two stats are correlated, but we cannot turn a blind eye either of them.
 That is why we are focusing on 6 possible relationships between social media and mental health, 3 being positive and 3 negative.

 3 Positive Effects of Social Media on Your Mental Health